openedx/edx-documentation/en_us/shared/exercises_tools/create_exercises_and_tools.rst

      - LTI components allow you to add an external learning application or non- PDF textbook to Studio.
      - Full support
-   * - :ref:`Office Mix Tool`
-     - You can embed interactive lessons created from PowerPoint files so that learners can experience them directly in the course body.
-     - Provisional support
    * - :ref:`Oppia Exploration Tool`
      - You can embed Oppia explorations in your course so that learners can interact with them directly in the course body.